 General Description / Cultural Significance

-Violets (Viola odorata), native to the hills and mountain sides of Albania, is a hardy evergreen herb beloved for its sweet fragrance and broad medicinal utility, as well as its use in historical folk rituals.
+Violets (Viola odorata), native to the hills and mountain sides of Albania, are hardy evergreen herbs beloved for their sweet fragrance and broad medicinal utility, as well as their use in historical folk rituals.
 Pharmacological extracts of violets are regarded as safe and essential natural medicines, possessing a number of anti-inflammatory, antifungal, antioxidant, and antipyretic agents that have brought humans pain relief and health for centuries.
-Each leafless stem of viola odorata grows to approximately eight inches in height and has a single flower with highly fragrant dark blue-purple, sometimes white, petals.
+Each leafless stem of viola odorata grows to approximately 20.32 centimeters (8 inches) in height and has a single flower with highly fragrant dark blue-purple, sometimes white, petals.
 As the name suggests, characteristic constituents of the flowers are the colored pigment anthocyanins that carry the flavonoid, saponoid and alkaloid ingredients that give such pharmaceutical and health benefits.
 In Albanian society, the blooming of violets has spiritual significance and is seen as a rite of summer.

 Climate Change / Conservation Status